jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/0_Loadcase.typ

 // --------------------------------- summary -------------------------------- //
 #summary_([
 In summary, identifying critical load cases for conventional aircraft already presents a highly demanding task.
 The complexity increases substantially for #glspl("swith"), as they combine characteristics of both aircraft and pressurized vessels, necessitating consideration of load cases from both domains.
 However, through valuable statistical analysis, a comprehensive list of critical load cases for general aviation was established.
 From this analysis, a specific critical load case for #glspl("swith") was derived.
 The validity of this approach was confirmed by two leading German aerospace companies.
-Furthermore, review of the V-n diagram provided meaningful insights into the relationship between the identified critical load case and the flight envelope.
+Furthermore, a review of the V-n diagram provided meaningful insights into the relationship between the identified critical load case and the flight envelope.
 ])